 The original campaign was hit pretty hard by this too.
 Atari demanded that the game have a Christmas release, forcing Obsidian to rush to a finish, cutting out a lot of characterization for your party members and two romance arcs in the process.
 The worst part, though, was that they hadn't finished working all the kinks out, so when the game was released it was horribly buggy and hindered by bad gameplay.
 Later patches fixed that problem, but the fandom is still seething.

-For a game that was born from Executive Meddling, we have the Spyro the Dragon franchise in all its glory.
-In order to compete with the companies of Mario and Sonic, Sony realized that they needed to appeal to the "kids market" in gaming, considering most of the games in the late 90s for the Playstation were teen and adult oriented.
-So with the aid of Universal Games and Insomniac, they created a game with a cute dragon.
-Funny thing is, Insomniac never had full rights to the franchise (and apparently, didn't want anything to do with it, as seen in Year Of the Dragon), in which it was sold off to Universal only and it became a Franchise Zombie.
-Well, after the release of A Hero's Tail, long runner Sierra bought the franchise, and gave it a severe Continuity Reboot (The whole Legend of Spyro series), which due to insufficient man power and funds, created a controversy of the quality of the games.
+For a game that was born from executive meddling, we have the Spyro the Dragon franchise in all its glory.
+In order to compete with the companies of Mario and Sonic, Sony realized that they needed to appeal to the "kids market" in gaming, considering most of the games in the late '90s for the PlayStation were teen and adult oriented.
+So with the aid of Insomniac Games, they created a game with a cute dragon.
+Funny thing is, Insomniac never had the full rights to the franchise, in which it was sold off to Universal Interactive Studios after the release of Year of the Dragon.
+Only then did it become a franchise zombie.
+After the release of A Hero's Tail, Sierra bought the franchise, and gave it a severe continuity reboot (The Legend of Spyro series), which due to insufficient man power and funds, created a controversy of the quality of the games.
 Needless to say, Activision bought out Sierra and let them keep the franchise in hopes "to have promising results," which costs Sierra its better, older franchises like King's Quest and Space Quest.

 When the developers (Fred Ford and Paul Reiche III, these days running their own development house Toys for Bob) and publisher (Accolade) of the first two Star Control games parted ways, Accolade retained rights to the name, while the developers held the rights to all of the actual creative content.
 A few years later, Accolade wanted to squeeze out Star Control 3, but Ford and Reiche were unwilling to allow their creations to be used.
 Accolade stated that the game was going to be made under the Star Control name regardless of them.
 If they had to create new content with zero ties to the preceding games, then so be it.
 In the end Ford and Reiche relented, figuring that at least allowing continuity was the lesser of two evils.